 If you answered 'yes' to these questions, consider applying for the next URI Master Gardener Program.
 The application period for the 2013 class is closed.

 Each January, URI faculty and Cooperative Extension staff, URI Master Gardeners and local experts offer instruction on the basics of plant science, sustainable gardening and environmental stewardship during the 14-week URI Master Gardener Program.
-From January to May, trainees attend classroom lectures to learn the fundamentals of backyard gardening including: soil and plant nutrition, plant propagation and physiology, beneficial and pest insects and plant diseases, gardening for wildlife and water quality, sustainable turf management, pruning, composting, fruit and vegetable production and organic gardening.
+From January to May, trainees attend classroom lectures to learn the fundamentals of backyard gardening including: soil and plant nutrition, plant propagation and physiology, entomology, plant diseases, gardening for wildlife and water quality, sustainable turf management, pruning, composting, fruit and vegetable production and organic gardening.
 Each student receives a digital copy of the RI Sustainable Gardening Manual, with readings from the manual, take-home quizzes and in-class activities to solidify concepts.
 Optional Saturday sessions allow students to go more in-depth into certain topic areas.

 Upon successful completion of the URI Master Gardener Program, trainees become "URI Master Gardener Interns" and are required to complete 50 hours of volunteer service to earn the title of certified "URI Master Gardener"*.
 This on-the-job training allows participants to apply the concepts learned in class.
 URI Master Gardeners teach sustainable gardening techniques to their neighbors, with volunteer projects that contribute to improved environmental conditions and quality of life in the Ocean State.

 *URI Master Gardeners are agents of the URI Cooperative Extension and are covered by the University's liability insurance.
 The title "URI Master Gardener" is applicable to those who attend and complete the URI Master Garden Program and complete the required 50 hours of volunteer service.
 The title and certificate should be used on employment applications as an educational achievement by active volunteers only.

 URI Master Gardener interns are encouraged to 'graduate' to become a certified URI Master Gardener by completing 50 internship hours.
-Interns complete their initial 50 volunteer hours through a variety of approved Master Gardener projects.
+Interns complete their initial 50 volunteer hours through a variety of approved Master Gardener projects available statewide.

 Typical ongoing opportunities include: